 This flexibility gives you and your broker options.
 You can access self-employed mortgages (full-status, based on accounts) and contractor mortgages, putting you on par with permies.

-You use a specialist broker to bypass the templates created for PAYE salaried workers.
-It’s worth pointing out that contractor mortgage brokers don’t work like in-branch staff.
+Use a specialist broker to bypass the templates created for PAYE salaried workers.
+Bespoke contractor mortgage brokers don't work like in-branch bank staff.
 Instead, they deal with underwriters at head office.

 Having this direct line to senior underwriters gives us insight into how they think.
 Heck, we've even developed the process with lenders unsure of how it all worked.